erickbytes/lofipython/content/blog/should-you-block-llms-and-bots-from-your-blog.rst

 If an LLM is just a remix of all the data it consumes, how do we trace the origin of its results?
 And how does that get attributed back?
 It seemed easier to tell with Google's link based search results.
 But even then, there was a lack of transparency.
 It's still that way today.
 I appreciate that Cloudflare is putting this choice to block or not block AIs in the hands of website makers.
-They're also an "AI Audit" tool that lets website owners set a price for your sites with AI crawlers.
+They're also releasing an "AI Audit" tool that lets website owners set a price for their sites with AI crawlers.

   This murkiness leaves site owners with a hard decision to make.
   The value exchange is unclear.
 And site owners are at a disadvantage while they play catch up.